 - Mainlevel AG, Ludwig-Erhard-Str.14, 65760 Eschborn, Germany

 In general, you can access PRODYNA's website without providing any personal information.
-Your browser transmits information to our server which are technically necessary for display our website and to ensure stability and security.
+Your browser transmits information to our server which are technically necessary for displaying our website and to ensure stability and security.
 These are IP address, date and time of the request, time zone difference to GMT, content of requests, access status / http status code, amount of data transferred, webpage that the request comes from, browser, operating system and its interface and language and version of the browser software.

 To access some areas of our website, for example to apply for a position, we may need to obtain personal data from you.
 The entering of personal data in such cases is voluntary, and you are explicitly requested to provide such personal data and informed about the intended use of such personal data.
-If you do not provide us with the required personal data, you may won’t be able to use some functions offered by our website.
+If you do not provide us with the required personal data, you may not be able to use some functions offered by our website.
 The typical reasons for us collecting personal data are listed below, along with a brief description of how your personal data is treated in each case.

 - Communication with you.
 We will respond to any comments and requests that you submit to us through our website, such as online enquiries, comments, or registration to attend a conference.
 This may involve calling you on the telephone or sending an email to you.